-A gratitude list is anything that you are thankful for, plain and simple.
+A daily gratitude list is a list of blessings in life.
+Truly, it’s anything that you are thankful for, plain and simple.
 It’s a great idea to get into the habit of writing down 3-5 of the things that you’re thankful for, every single day.
 Oh sure, you can be thankful for your family, home and health every day.
 But eventually you’ll just start taking those things for granted.

-Your “gratitude list for today” will include things on that particular day that you raised your eyes to Heaven and thanked God specifically for.
-Maybe somebody let you out in a long line of traffic so that you weren’t late for your appointment.
-Or on your weekly weigh-in, you found out that you lost two pounds.
+Your daily gratitude list will include things on that particular day that you raised your eyes to Heaven and thanked God specifically for.
+Some gratitude list examples could be somebody letting you out in a long line of traffic so that you weren’t late for your appointment.
+Or on your weekly weigh-in, you finding out that you lost two pounds.

 Maybe you received an unexpected phone call from a dear friend that you haven’t heard from in awhile.
 While doing laundry, you found a $20 bill in the pocket of your jeans.
-Or your husband showed up with a bag of M & M’s, just because he loves you.
+Or your husband showed up with a big bucket of M & M’s, just because he loves you.

 You wouldn’t necessarily put these things on your big 100 things to be thankful for list.
-But they would be awesome examples for your daily gratitude list.
+But they would be awesome examples for your daily grateful list.

 Focusing on the positive things in life, keeps our minds off of the negativity and fear that surrounds us.
 There’s no doubt that life is hard.
 Choosing to search for blessings instead of what is wrong in our lives has an entirely different positive result.